 Annex A – Measurement requirements for the GSRN

 This document describes the measurement requirements for the two variables Air Temperature and Precipitation, which are to be used for a Pilot GCOS Surface Reference Network (GSRN), for which WMO members will be requested to nominate stations.
-In the pilot phase, these requirements will be further refined with the support of the GSRN Lead Centre and detailed requirements for the certification of GSRN stations will be developed.
+In the pilot phase, these requirements will be further refined with the support of the GSRN Lead Centre and detailed requirements for the certification of GSRN stations will be developed in consultation with the GSRN National focal points [Australia].

 1. Categories of variables